JvRok/terraform-aws-ec2-kubernetes-cluster/examples/README.md

 terraform apply
 ```

-Variables are defaulted in sub-modules, as well as root module, but can be overwritten as in examples.tf
+Variables are defaulted in sub-modules, as well as root module, but can be overwritten as in examples/main.tf